Teaching Learning Practices Survey (TLPS) 2025

 TLPS 2025 is India’s first large-scale, multi-state study that examines how teaching and learning take place inside early-grade classrooms.

 It goes beyond assessments to understand how teaching and learning of language and mathematics unfold in Grades 1 and 2.
+It was conceptualised to provide systematic, national-level evidence on teaching practices for language and mathematics.

 Some of the main findings from the Survey are: